apwide/uikit/README.md

 ## Automation

-Pushing to `main`:
+Pushing or merging to the `main` branch (aka normal development):

+1. runs the tests
+2. updates the minor version in package.json
-- releases the current version to NPM
+3. releases the new version to NPM
-- generates the docs site
+4. generates the docs site

-Currently, the version is not updated automatically.
+5. deploys the docs to gh-pages

+Pushing to a `patch` branch (aka production patch)

+Same things happen except it increment by patch level.

+If a major bump is required, the work BREAKING must be in a git commit (on `main`)

 ## Developing this library